 anartha-kujjhaṭikā dena tāḍāiyā

-“In a short time, the sun of the Holy Name will shine brightly and will give chase to the fog of anarthas.
+“In a short time, the sun of the Holy Name will shine forth brightly and dispels the fog of anarthas.

 prayojana-tattva tabe dena prema-dhana

-“Then, the knowledge of prayojana (the attainment) gives the great treasure of prema, and on attaining that prema, the jīva performs nāma-saṅkīrtana.
+“Then prayojana-tattva (knowledge concerning the highest attainment) gives the great treasure of prema, which is attained when the jīva performs nāma-saṅkīrtana.

 prathame sambandha-jñāna pāya suvicāre

 “Kṛṣṇa is the eternal master and the jīvas are His eternal servants.
-Kṛṣṇa-prema is eternal.
-Thus, the intrinsic nature of the jīva manifests.
+Through kṛṣṇa-prema the eternal, intrinsic nature of the jīva manifests.

 māyika jagate phire sukha anveṣiyā

-“The jīva forgets that he is the eternal servant of Kṛṣṇa.
-And being thrown into the māyika world, he searchs for happiness.
+“The jīva is an eternal servant of Kṛṣṇa, yet he forgets this.
+Being thrown into the māyika world, he searches for happiness.